peteroupc/peteroupc.github.io/graphics.md

 An interesting challenge for game developers, relating to designing games with classic graphics that run on an exceptional variety of modern and recent computers.

 In this document, _classic graphics_ generally means two- or three-dimensional graphics achieved by video games from 1999 or earlier, before the advent of programmable "shaders".
 For details, see "[**Classic Graphics in Scope**](#Classic_Graphics_in_Scope)", later.
-(To summarize: In general, a game screen of 640 &times; 480 or smaller, up to 12,800 3-D polygons at a time [fewer if the game screen is smaller], and tile- or sprite-based 2-D visuals are involved.)
+(To summarize: In general, a game screen of 640 &times; 480 or smaller, up to 12,800 3-D polygons at a time, and tile- or sprite-based 2-D visuals are involved.)

 This challenge is intended to encourage the making of&mdash;